nguyenminh-phuc/TruyCapSteam/README.en.md

 ![DPI](docs/dpi.png)

 ### The Solution
 Most firewalls operate in a "passive" mode to optimize performance.
-By fragmenting the **ClientHello** packet, the DPI system cannot fully read the SNI information, and therefore the connection is not blocked.
+By fragmenting the **ClientHello** packet, the DPI system cannot fully read the packet information, and therefore the connection is not blocked.
 This allows you to access the website normally.

 ### How TruyCapSteam Bypasses DPI
 During the **TCP handshake**, after the server sends a **SYN+ACK** packet, TruyCapSteam intercepts and modifies the **TCP window** size to a smaller value.
 This causes the **ClientHello** packet to be fragmented when sent, making it harder for the ISP’s DPI system to read and block, thereby allowing the connection to succeed.